EchoVideo Help - Main Page

 There are two methods for sharing your class material with students in Canvas, both options provide instructors, robust user Analytics and the ability to push student participation to the gradebook in Canvas.

 • Embedding media in Canvas: Mainly used for asynchronous classes.
 Allows you to use the EchoVideo embed tool to create, reuse, and upload content and embed videos individually directly into a Page, Discussion, Assignment, Quizzes, etc. then add to a Module.
 Provides a discussion tool to engage in conversation, allows time stamp for Q&A and gets students participate.
+Simply look for the plug icon in the toolbar.

 • EchoVideo course: Mainly used for synchronous classes.
 Allows you to post scheduled or adhoc recordings (classroom/personal), offers Live Stream, provides Active Learning Tools and options for adding interactive presentations (media/polling slides).
 You must request a course via our Lecture Capture request form, click "Create Ticket" at the top of this page.